Dronerecovery-dot-org/drone-recovery-site/_posts/2016-06-04-up-on-peterson-mountain.markdown

 date:       2016-06-04
 author:     "Kin Lane"
 header-img: "img/postcover/peterson_mountain.jpg"
-tags: [peterson, quartz, reno, nevada, california]
+tags: [peterson mountain, quartz, reno, nevada, california]
-categories: [peterson, quartz, reno, nevada, california]
+categories: [peterson mountain, quartz, reno, nevada, california]
 comments: false
 ---
+May 15 - 18

 You can get to Peterson Mountain by driving just past Hallelujah Junction outside Reno, Nevada.
 Aptly named, and that is where Drone Recovery was born.
 The idea of this site started to come together as we drove through the Sierras out of Los Angeles but was cemented in the hot sun and dirt of Peterson Mountain.

 You would not think the mountain is any more special than the other mountains and hills around you as you drive north on Highway 395 from Reno.
 But just beneath the dirt, there are quartz crystals of all shapes and sizes.
 This is what we initially decided to focus our time and energy on: moving dirt and looking for crystals in the hot desert sun.